spinningarrow/blog.sahil.me/_posts/2012-06-19-hang-on-dont-i-have-psp.md

 The GameBoy obsessions of my younger self are purely coincidental, but yes, I spent my day playing old Nintendo GBA games on a not-so-old Sony PSP.
 The mind, it *boggles*.

-**PS**.
-Does anyone know how to incinerate mould so I may never again have to groan in irked displeasure every time I see something of mine that I haven't used in a while?
+**PS**: Does anyone know how to incinerate mould so I may never again have to groan in irked displeasure every time I see something of mine that I haven't used in a while?